 The multiple facility complex allows each building to be constructed to the safety and security requirements appropriate for the building’s function, providing cost-saving opportunities in both building construction and equipment installation.

 Using a “build-to-budget” strategy, NNSA has committed to Congress to provide these facilities in order to phase out mission dependency on Building 9212.
-UPF will be built by 2025 for no more than $6.5B through a series of seven subprojects:
+UPF will be built by the end of 2025 for no more than $6.5B through a series of seven subprojects:

 - Site Readiness—complete—on time and under budget